ZebastianBjorkqvist/DAT076-DIT127-Web-applications/README.md

-**The project report can be found as a pdf in the top layer of the repo, similarly to this README file.** TODO
+**The project report can be found as a pdf in the top layer of the repo, similarly to this README file.**